Parad0x13/ProjectEuler/readme.txt

 On the other hand it means to view my source I have to use the Jupyter Notebook software Or copy my source directly from the .ipynb file which is messy and non-elegant In the end I decided to use the Jupyter Notebooks as I could always revert if needed

+On 2020.01.08.0831.EST I decided to re-manage it AGAIN!!!
+No need for Jupyter Notebooks really, they aren't the most logical solution Instead I can create an Euler python package and put all the logic there Now it's significantly easier to manage, especially since all resources can be shared easily now